souravdatta/qsym/qsym_tutorial.md

 It looks like we have all the values correct but the order they appear seems different from our state vector.
 What's going on?

 Turns out, the order of the matrices matter!
-In our current order, i.e. the `H` above and `(I 2)` below, makes it a big endian system, where the least significant bit is on the left.
+In our current order, i.e. the `H` above and `(I 2)` below, it makes it a big endian system, where the least significant bit is on the left.
 However, qiskit and others like `Q#` uses little endian systems - least significant bit is on the right.
 Although in the circuit diagram we see the least bit at the top, it is intepreted to be on the right!
-It is confusing but after a bit of back and front it becomes normal.
+It is confusing but after a bit of back and forth, it becomes normal (well hopefully).
 So our code is right except our order needs to be opposite for it to match qiskit output.
 Lets try this:

 ```racket
 (define new-gate (t* (I 2)